 - (a) Referee.
 This Court may appoint a referee with directions to hear and report the evidence submitted for or against the petition for disciplinary action. - (b) Conduct of hearing before referee.
-Unless this Court otherwise directs, the hearing shall be conducted in accordance with the rules of civil procedure applicable to district courts and the referee shall have all the powers of a district court judge. - (c) Record.
-The referee shall appoint a court reporter to make a record of the proceedings as in civil cases. - Referee's findings, conclusions, and recommendations.
-The referee shall make findings fact, of conclusions, and recommendations, file them with this Court, and notify respondent and Director of them.
-Unless the respondent or Director within five days orders a transcript and so notifies the Court, the findings of fact and conclusions shall be conclusive.
-One ordering a transcript shall make satisfactory arrangements with the reporter his payment and shall specify in his initial brief to the Court referee's findings of fact, conclusions and recommendations he disputes, if any.
-The reporter shall complete the transcript within 30 days. - (e) Hearing before Court.
-This Court within ten days of the referee's findings, conclusions, and recommendations, shall set a time for hearing before this Court.
-The order shall specify times for briefs and oral arguments.
-The matter shall be heard upon the record, briefs, and arguments.
+Unless this Court otherwise directs, the hearing shall be conducted in accordance with the rules of civil procedure applicable to district courts and the referee shall have all the powers of a district court judge. - (c) Subpoenas.
+The District Court of Ramsey County shall issue subpoenas.
+The referee shall have jurisdiction to determine all motions arising from the issuance and enforcement of subpoenas. - (d) Record.
+The referee shall appoint a court reporter to make a record of the proceedings as in civil cases. - (e) Referee's findings, conclusions, and recommendations.
+The referee shall make findings of fact, conclusions, and recommendations, file them with this Court, and notify the respondent and Director of them.
+Unless the respondent or Director within five days orders a transcript and so notifies this Court, the findings of fact and conclusions shall be conclusive.
+One ordering a transcript shall make satisfactory arrangements with the reporter for his payment and, within ten days of the date the transcript was ordered, file with the clerk of appellate courts a certificate as to transcript signed by the court reporter.
+The certificate shall contain the date on which the transcript was requested; the estimated completion date not to exceed 30 days; and a statement that satisfactory financial arrangements have been made for the transcription.
+One ordering a transcript shall specify in his the initial brief to the Court the referee's findings of fact, conclusions and recommendations he disputes; if any that are disputed.
+The reporter shall complete the transcript within 30 days.